DavideCandoli/PULSEE/README.md

 The presence of this perturbation leads eventually to a spectrum with two resonance peaks.
 ![Perturbed Zeeman - NMR Spectrum](Figures_README/Perturbed_Zeeman_NMR_Spectrum.png)

 As one can see, the real and imaginary parts of the spectrum at each peak don't fit the conventional absorptive/dispersive lorentzian shapes, which would be a nice feature to be visualized.
-By means of the function `fourier_phase_shift`, one can obtain the phase for the correction of the shape of the spectrum at a specified peak (the simultaneous correction at both peaks is impossible on principle):
+By means of the function `fourier_phase_shift`, one can obtain the phase for the correction of the shape of the spectrum at a specified peak (the simultaneous correction at both peaks is impossible):
 ```
 phi = fourier_phase_shift(f, ft, peak_frequency_hint=-0.9)